 Today I’ve rounded up the best tips on how to pack light for a shorter weekend or week trip – these hacks will have you traveling light without feeling like you made any sacrifices.

-How to Pack Light for a Weekend
+How to Pack Light for a Weekend Away

-hack no. 1: Packing light means packing strategically.
+tip no. 1: Packing light means packing strategically.

 Make a packing list to ensure you have everything you need.
 Lay everything you want to bring out first before you pack.
-Place the bulkiest items at the bottom of the suitcase (toward the wheels) and save the smaller, lightest items like socks, underwear, and bras to fit into random spots (I always stuff small items into my shoes, for example).
+Place the bulkiest items (sneakers, pairs of pants, jeans, etc) at the bottom of the suitcase (toward the wheels) and save the smaller, lightest items like socks, underwear, and bras to fit into random spots (I always stuff small items into my shoes, for example).
 If you’re bringing a hat, stuff the crown with small soft items and place it flat on the base of the suitcase.
 Then pack everything else around it!
 I’ve packed like this fore the past couple years and it makes a big difference – you’d be shocked how much space it frees up!

-hack no. 2: Prevent Wrinkles!
+tip no. 3: Prevent Wrinkles!

 Fill it with all the products you need (don’t forget a razor + tweezers) so that you don’t have to worry about doing it (or lugging your full size products).
 If you have full size products you can’t bare to leave behind, buy a set of travel bottles like this one and decant your full size products into smaller bottles.
 Again though, do this ahead of time!
 I keep mine up to date – when I get home from my adventure I refill my kit with anything I used up so that it’s always ready to go and I don’t have to think about it when I pack for my next trip.